The multidimensional process of human development and ways to measure it:

 3. Microfinance organizations can sometimes encourage their members to save.
 This helps the poor to manage their finances sustainably by encouraging them to invest in productive ventures as a way to secure microcredit.

 4. Microfinance also ensures agricultural sustainability and helps in conserving natural resources for future generations.
-Loans have been used to secure farm equipment in order to increase agricultural productivity and employment in low income economies.
+Loans have been used to secure farm equipment in order to increase agricultural productivity and employment in low-income economies.

 Weaknesses of Microfinance

-2. Sometimes, loans are used by the borrowers to meet social needs such as funerals, marriage rites, hence making the payment of the loans a challenge in the long-run
+2. Sometimes, loans are used by the borrowers to meet social needs such as funerals, and marriage rites, hence making the payment of the loans a challenge in the long-run

 3. In India, some borrowers have committed suicide due to their inability to repay the loans taken from microfinance institutions.
 This leaves their family indebted and unable to repay the loan